yukw777/tglg/README.md

 ## Run Inference

-Below is an example for RealTimeSoccerNet on SoccerNet, but the script is designed to be able to handle all the models and datasets.
+Below is an example for VLM-TSI (RealTimeSoccerNet) on SoccerNet, but the script is designed to be able to handle all the models and datasets.

 ```bash
 torchrun --nnodes=1 --nproc_per_node=4 --tee 3 --log-dir path/to/log/dir scripts/run_inference.py \